 The clay that I use and love and keep on hand at all times is, of course, Redmond Clay.
 It’s amazing stuff, and I can’t recommend it highly enough.
 I have a gigantic bucket of the clay in powder form because I knew I’d run out quickly if I didn’t order in bulk.
 (I also keep a few tubes of the hydrated clay on hand for other purposes, like direct skin application.)

-You can buy it in bulk here, or in a handy tube of pre-hydrated stuff (I keep several of these around, stashed in different places), and if you’re not ready to buy a six-pound bucket just yet you can try a smaller jar.
+You can buy it in bulk from Redmond or Amazon, or in a handy tube of pre-hydrated stuff (Also available on Amazon.
+I keep several of these around, stashed in different places), and if you’re not ready to buy a six-pound bucket just yet you can try a smaller jar (Amazon).

-It’s available to buy directly from their website (and you can score free shipping with a minimum order) or you can also find it on Amazon, as well as a few other online retailers.
+It’s available from a few other online retailers as well.
 Your local health store may carry it too, so check there if you like to shop local!

 Other Pregnancy Heartburn Natural Remedy Suggestions to Try